Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Proof of Theorem

-When $J(\overrightarrow{x}(T))=\inp*{\overrightarrow{p}}{\overrightarrow{x}(T)}$, from \eqref{eq:final_linear}, we have $\overrightarrow{\Lambda^*(T)} = \overrightarrow{p}$.
+When $J(\overrightarrow{x}(T))=\inp*{\overrightarrow{p}}{\overrightarrow{x}(T)}$, from \eqref{eq:final_linear}, we have $\overrightarrow{\bLam^*(T)} = \overrightarrow{p}$.
 Thus, we can refine the result stated in part (\ref{thm:parta}) using this additional information into the result in (\ref{thm:partb}).
 We will, however, require differing, stronger arguments for argument I after \eqref{eq:equation2} to obtain the tighter bound on the number of switches (as all the cases in II are either trivial or are shown not to arise).
 Thus, if we prove that:

-has at most $\{\sum_{k=1}^j s_k \}_{j=1}^N$ zeros, where then we are done.
-This can be seen to be true due to the following generalization of Descartes' rule of signs (due to \cite{jameson2006counting} and proved in \S Appendix \ref{sec:lemma3}), as applied to \eqref{eq:equation7}. \begin{Lemma} The number of positive zeros of the {exponential} polynomial function $f : \mathbb{R} \to \mathbb{R}$, $f(t) = \sum_{i=1}^{N} d_{i} (e^{-t})^{\xi_i}$ is upper-bounded by the number of variations in sign in the sequence $\{s_{i}\}_i$, where $s_i=\sum_{j=1}^i d_j$. \end{Lemma}
+has at most $\{\sum_{k=1}^j s_k \}_{j=1}^n$ zeros, where then we are done.
+This can be seen to be true due to the following generalization of Descartes' rule of signs (due to \cite[Theorem 4.7]{jameson2006counting}), as applied to \eqref{eq:equation7}, with $d_i$ defined as in the application of Lemma \ref{lem:n-1}. \begin{Lemma} The number of positive zeros of the {exponential} polynomial function $f : \mathbb{R} \to \mathbb{R}$, $f(t) = \sum_{i=1}^{n} d_{i} (e^{-t})^{\xi_i}$ is upper-bounded by the number of variations in sign in the sequence $\{s_{i}\}_i$, where $s_i=\sum_{j=1}^i d_j$. \end{Lemma}